matt-curtis/Fluid-for-Sketch/README.md

 - Pin, Offset, Center, and Size relative to Parent Group, Parent Artboard, or Previous Sibling Layer.
 - Utilize simple mathematic expressions as values, such as `50% - 10`
 - View your artboards at different sizes using Preview Mode [**](#preview-mode)
-- Constraints are stored directly on a layer, so no weirdness with layer names. *Shudder*
+- Constraints are stored directly on a layer, so no worries with layer names.

 # Usage